We’re used to thinking of programs as text files: the first step on the road

 Since the code is always in a syntactically valid form (it has to be, after all: it is being manipulated as an AST) it should be also possible to write an incremental compiler which keeps your output code / bytecode up to date as you edit your source code.
 I’m a big fan of Software Development at 1Hz, why not take that to the next level and have your tests constantly rerunning themselves whenever you touch code which they depend on?

 One of the arguments against doing this is that we have so many good tools for dealing with plain text files, but I think we could make even smarter tools with a better underlying data structure.
-The Lisp world uses homoiconicity to its advantage: treating programs as data and data as programs is easy when your language is
+The Lisp world uses homoiconicity to its advantage: treating programs as data and data as programs is easy when your programs are just data structures.

 Perhaps this is taking it all a little too far, but I love the idea of the whole